amrithub/car_market_space/README.md

 # **Sitemap:**
 The overall site map for the application is presented below:
 ![SiteMap](app/assets/images/site.png)

-- Screenshots
+# **Screenshots**
+The screenshots of various pages of the web application is presented below:

 # **Target audience**
+This marketplace application is for all the buyers and sellers of cars (specifically personal use).
 Obviously, since cars are mostly used by adults, adults are the target audience (24 - 55 years old).
-So all the people who use private vehicle are focussed in the design of this application.
+So all the people who use private vehicle are targetted regarding the the design of this application.

 # **Tech stack applied in the application**
 The application uses .html.erb, Scss, bootstrap for the frontend related tasks.
-For the backend purpose, it uses Ryby on Rails and Psotgresql.
+For the backend purpose, it uses Ruby on Rails and Psotgresql.
 Git has been used for version control and Heroku is the deployment platform for this application.
+Apart from these, Stripe and Aws have been called upon for payment and S3 bucket (backup for images) respectively.

 # **User Stories**